ankit-rathi/Decision-Intelligence/ArticlePrompt.md

 - Clear, grounded, no hype
 - Focus on structural shifts and underlying mechanics
 - End with a strong, clean synthesis (not motivational, but insightful)

-Previous Topic: None
-Next Topic: Expected Value & Trade-offs

-Make sure this article doesn't repeat what is covered in previous topic and what would be covered in next topic.

 The goal is to make the reader feel: “This made everything click.”